+Figure 32 — Two example clinch systems[5]

-crosssection rotated around its vertical axis, giving a pan-shaped round clinch in 3 dimensions.
-Alternatively, this crosssection could be the look at an open edge of two stacked sheets.
-The shape’s height reduces, as we proceed "behind the paper", resulting in a wedge-shaped 3-dimensional contour.
+The cross-section is rotated around its vertical axis, giving a pan-shaped 3-dimensional round clinch.
+Alternatively, this cross-section can be an open edge of two stacked sheets.
+The shape’s height reduces, as it proceeds "behind the paper", resulting in a wedge-shaped 3-dimensional contour.

-Obviously, A wide range of geometrical shapes, produced by as many different tools, is possible.
-Hence, we cannot define an enumeration of all clinches, but shall describe them by OEMspecific alphanumeric names. same is valid for the strength of the clinch, in terms of its strength class.
+A wide range of geometrical shapes, produced by as many different tools, is possible.
+Therefore, an enumeration of all clinches cannot be defined, but shall be described by OEM-specific alphanumeric names.
+The same is valid for the strength of the clinch in terms of its strength class.

 A clinch is denoted by an element <clinch/>.
-This element is described completely by its attributes and nested elements.
+This element is described completely by its attributes and nested elements as shown in Table 64.